-The implications of climate change on collection and storage systems in terms of extreme weather and potential health/nuisance effects are being addressed in part with the introduction of a wheeled bin collection scheme.
-Contingency plans are also being considered to manage any potential emergency aspects of the effects of climate change with regard to operational delivery of the service.
+The implications of climate change on collection and storage systems in terms of extreme weather and potential health/nuisance effects are being addressed in part with the introduction of wheeled bin collection scheme.
+Contingency plans have also been put in place to manage any potential emergency aspects of the effects of climate change with regard to operational delivery of the service.

-The DCAP also supports the JMWMS which directs the partnership (including Liverpool) towards the displacement of fossil fuels through the recovery of energy from waste, reducing reliance on landfill and providing a renewable low carbon energy source.
+The DCAP also supports the JMWMS which directs the partnership (including Wirral) towards the displacement of fossil fuels through the recovery of energy from waste; reducing reliance on landfill and providing a renewable low carbon energy source.